jhale/sustainable-scientific-software/courseworks/coursework2/coursework2.md

 1. Using the example in the class notes make a `.github/workflows/test.yml` file that checks out your repository and runs the unit tests inside the Docker image that you pushed to the DockerHub.
+Note that if you are using an x86-64-based computer (most Windows PCs, old Macs) you need to use the `ubuntu-latest` runner type, and if you are using an ARM-based computer, you need to use the `ubuntu-24.04-arm` runner type.

 3. Push the `.github/workflows/test.yml` file to GitHub.
 Check that you get the green tick showing that your tests pass.